 You can continue to make transfers of data from the UK to the EEA under UK adequacy regulations, but you should update your documentation and privacy notice to expressly cover those transfers.
 Transfers from the UK to other countries can continue under existing arrangements.

 If you are receiving personal data from a country, territory or sector covered by a European Commission adequacy decision, the sender of the data will need to consider how to comply with its local laws on international transfers.
 Check local legislation and guidance, and seek legal advice if necessary.

 What are the key changes?

-On exit date there will be two sets of rules to consider:
+At the end of the transition period there will be two sets of rules to consider: